 Though obviously, it's easier said than done!

 For starters, you might want to take a look at some features that could be added to your community to increase engagement and participation.
-Increasing your support community engagement can almost always boost all the KPI's that we listed in Step 1.
+Increasing your community engagement can almost always boost all the KPI's that were listed in Step 1.
 The key is to create an excellent customer experience.
-Great CX will mean more engagement.
-More engagement means a better community.
+Great CX means more engagement, and more engagement means a better community.

 Here are two good tools that you could consider implementing into your support community, that have proven to increase engagement and CX: